 Fonab Castle, Pitlochry, Perth and Kinross

 This five-star Scottish castle is set in woodland and is located on a headland overlooking Loch Faskaly, with a backdrop of wooded hills.
-Built in 1892 for Lt Col George Sandeman of the wine, sherry and port importing family.
-This privileged Victorian lifestyle resonates in wood-panelled walls, discreet lighting and thick carpets of the mansion.
-Modern extensions include a lounge bar and brasserie offering views of loch.
-A spa offers a heated pool, sauna, steam room and a range of treatments.
+Built in 1892 for Lt Col George Sandeman of the wine, sherry, and port importing family.
+This privileged Victorian lifestyle resonates in wood-paneled walls, discreet lighting, and thick carpets of the mansion.
+Modern extensions include a lounge bar and brasserie offering views of the loch.
+A spa offers a heated pool, sauna, steam room, and a range of treatments.